dima-ser/homestuff/README.md

 # Migration
 To migrate or move to another system
 - Copy the entire database folder (by default "db") from the old system
-- Install Hoemstuff on the new system (follow the Installation instructions above)
+- Install Homestuff on the new system (follow the Installation instructions above)
-- Move the content of the "Db" folder from the old system to the new system
+- Move the content of the "db" folder from the old system to the new system
 - Run Homestuff on the new system.